isomerpages/moe-chijkcp/_co-curricular/The School Library.md

-The School Library @ CHIJ (Katong) Primary is a vibrant and colourful haunt for our pupils.
+The School Library @ CHIJ (Katong) Primary is a vibrant and colourful haunt for our pupils.<br>
 They relish reading the wide range of books and magazines and playing the exciting computer games available in the library.
 Each girl is allowed to borrow 4 books (at least 2 MTL books) fortnightly, including CD-ROMs from the library.